 questions on course policies and assignments.
 The answers to both kinds of

 questions are of interest to the entire class and are therefore not best

 addressed over email.
 Please bring these questions to class or post them online

-reserving email for questions of a personal or private nature.
+reserving email for questions of a personal nature.

 Posts are generally only answered during normal working hours, so plan ahead.

 Emails may take up to 24 hours for a response during the week and up to 48 hours on the weekends.

 Complete the pre-class assignments.
 Class time will be used to consider concepts and processes at levels that go beyond simply “define and describe.”
 To participate fully in class time discussions and activities, you will need to come prepared.
 To help you focus on key concepts, you will need to complete the weekly quiz before synchronous meeting each week.